CellanomeDLS/internal-installer/bucket/README.md

 ### Component Manifest: `cellanome-moxa.x.y.z-[b]`

-Installs the MOXA UPort 1110/1130/1150 Windows Driver
+Installs the MOXA UPort 1110/1130/1150 Windows Driver (from a copy on the Cellanome storage).

-`url`: a zip of the MOXA installer.
+`url`: a zip of the MOXA installer executalbe.
+(It is zipped due to Scoop needing to compress executables.)
-`installer`: (Powershell) instructions on how to run the installer extracted from the zip.
+`installer`: embedded (Powershell) commands on how to run the installer extracted from the zip.

 <br>

 ### Component Manifest: `cellanome-vimba-apps.x.y.z-[b]`

-Installs the Vimba USB Transport Layer driver and the Vimba support apps.
+Installs the Vimba USB Transport Layer driver and the Vimba support apps (from a copy on the Cellanome storage).

-`url`: a zip of **extracted** msi files from the publicly available Vimba installer.
+`url`: a zip of **extracted** msi installers from the publicly available Vimba installer.
-`installer`: (Powershell) instructions on how to run the installer extracted from the zip.
+`installer`: embedded (Powershell) instructions on how to run the installers extracted from the zip.
-+ In this case, the msi installers are run **and** the `.inf` files installed by the installer are installed via the Windows [pnputil](https://learn.microsoft.com/en-us/windows-hardware/drivers/devtest/pnputil) tool.
++ In this case, the msi installers are run **and** the `.inf` files installed by the msi installer are installed via the Windows [pnputil](https://learn.microsoft.com/en-us/windows-hardware/drivers/devtest/pnputil) tool.
 + Should the need to extract the msi installers from the publicly available Vimba installer again arise, run the command `Vimba_v6.0_Windows.exe /extract`.
 This will open a GUI window to allow you to specify where to extract the msi files.
 Currently, only two msi files are used: one to install the Vimbar Transport Layer drivers and another to install the Vimba application (viewer, firmware updater, and driver installer).

 <br>